 ⭐ How can I get from Yerevan to Tbilisi?

 There are a few ways to get from Yerevan to Tbilisi.
-The slower, but more comfortable option is the overnight train for 11,295 AMD or the quicker, slightly less comfortable minibus for 8000 AMD.
+One slower, but more comfortable option is the overnight train for 11,295 AMD.
+Another quicker, but slightly less comfortable marshrutka for 8000 AMD.
+The fastest, but possibly more expensive option, is to hire a car to drive yourself.

 Now that you know how to travel from Armenia to Georgia by land, you could probably use this guide on Free and Fun Things to Do in Yerevan and this one on What to do in Tbilisi in Winter.